benkoshy/pagy/docs/api/javascript.md

 ```
 ===

-!!!primary No Javascript packages
+!!!primary Javascript packages Not Published
-It's difficult to sync javascript package versions to gem versions.
+It's difficult to sync javascript versions to gem versions.
 The above solutions obviate this difficulty.
 !!!

 +++ Sprockets